What is REST?

 Accept: application/json

-Use PUT, POST, and DELETE methods instead of the GET method to alter the state.
-Do not use GET for state changes:
+To alter the state, use the PUT, POST, and DELETE methods instead of GET.
+Do not use GET for state changes.

 5. Use Sub-Resources for Relations

-If a relation can only exist within another resource, RESTful principles provide useful guidance.
+If a relation can only exist within another resource, model it as a sub-resource.

 GET /{resource}/{resource-id}/{sub-resource}